cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   can be found in the sources in the file "readme-source.txt".

-- The sources have been compiled with the Microsoft development environment Visual Studio 2008 Standard Edition (VC++ v9.0), in order to support the most-modern Microsoft development environment.
+- The sources have been compiled with the Microsoft development environment Visual Studio 2010 Standard Edition (VC++ v9.0), in order to support a modern Microsoft development environment used at the universities.
+  Note about the versions of the MS development environment:
-  The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library (in contrast to the Standard Edition) for the GUI, which is still used in CT 1.x.
+  - The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library (in contrast to the Standard Edition) for the GUI, which is still used in CT 1.x.
-  Additionally there was a need to change from VS2003 to VS2008, because some libraries could only be compiled with VS2008 in a way, that they run well under both Windows XP and Windows Vista.
+  - Additionally there was a need to change from VS2003 to VS2008, because some libraries could only be compiled with VS2008 in a way, that they run well under both Windows XP and Windows Vista.
-  Compiling all versions (5 languages, each in debug and release mode) lasts about 2 h on a modern PC.
+  Compiling all versions (6 languages, each in debug and release mode) lasts about 2 h on a modern PC.